eylonmiz/react-agent/contributing.md

 ### Pull Request

-We encourage contributions to React-GPT's open-source codebase!
+We encourage contributions to ReactAgent's open-source codebase!
 When contributing, consider first discussing your desired change with our team via GitHub issues or Discord.

 When you feel ready, you can compare the 2 branches to discuss and review changes through the New Pull Request